Phoenix-Q5/node-aws/README.md

 * These are NOT used for development of business logic, but only to understand resource usage and command outputs.

 ### Implemented git branch protection
 * main branch is write protected.
-Please create feature branches and submit merge requests.
+Please create feature branches and submit merge requests and request approvals.